This post may contain affiliate links (read more)

 This is the one I’m yet to crack!
 We have a pop up tent which we use in the garden in the summer and take on picnics and we have a paddling pool.
 I don’t want to keep these outside because of damp and bugs, but we don’t have any storage cupboards in the house where they could go.
 I’m thinking maybe a trunk in the mudroom which leads to the garden.

-We have a small wicker drawer unit in the bathroom, one of which is dedicated to baby bath stuff – in there we keep her shampoo and baby bath, plus a selection of bath toys – a few rubber ducks, swimming turtles and squirty animals.
+We have a small wicker drawer unit in the bathroom, one of which we dedicate to baby bath stuff – in there we keep her shampoo and baby bath, plus a selection of bath toys – a few rubber ducks, swimming turtles and squirty animals.
 When she gets older, I will probably swap these for foam letters and numbers.

 You might also enjoy…Work Capsule Wardrobe – How I created mine and tips to do the same